W3SS/CS200-Concepts-of-Progamming-Algorithms/Assignments/Extra/Intro to Source Control.md

 pull down the code and make changes!

+For your group project, you might also want to **zip** your entire Visual Studio project file and upload that as well, so the other person doesn't have to spend time setting up Visual Studio!

 ### 5. Make changes to an existing source file

 When you open a source file on the GitHub web interface, there will be an